-My husband and I have done too many road trips to count.
-For about three years, we attended school in Idaho while our family lived in Illinois.
-We made the trip back and forth so many times we lost count.
-Along the way, we discovered 10 tips for a successful road trip.
+I have done too many road trips to count.
+For about three years, I attended school in Idaho while my family lived in Illinois.
+I made the trip back and forth so many times I lost count.
+Along the way, I discovered 10 tips for a successful road trip.

-Of course, it didn’t take us long to get tired of all the states between Illinois and Idaho.
-In addition to our various routes between the two (some of them pretty out of the way to avoid snow or see cool things like the Mall of America), we have traveled from Idaho to Reno, NV, Idaho to Los Angeles, CA, and Illinois to Washington DC (with Annan’s family).
-All while we were living on student incomes (so basically nothing).
+Of course, it didn’t take long to get tired of all the states between Illinois and Idaho.
+In addition to various routes between the two (some of them pretty out of the way to avoid snow or see cool things like the Mall of America), I have traveled from Idaho to Reno, NV, Idaho to Los Angeles, CA, and Illinois to Washington DC.
+And just a few months ago, I traveled to Florida with Adam to check out a laser cutter for our awesome new business.
+(Shameless plug, I know…)

 1) Figure out who is going.